pris0213/BALE-app/README.md

 # bale-app
-Adaptation of BALE (Battery of Tests for the Evaluation of Aging People's Language), to an Android app.
+Adaptation of BALE (Battery of Tests for the Evaluation of Aging People's Language) to an Android app.